 The TOPIK ONE offers an accurate simulation of the actual tests.
 It has question papers from previous years for beginners, intermediate, and advanced levels.

-This app has four sections (vocabulary and grammar, writing, reading, and listening) mimicking the actual TOPIK exam.
+This app has four sections (vocabulary and grammar, writing, reading, and listening) that mirror the TOPIK exam.
 You can also check pronunciation by listening to words and sentences.

 You can access both writing and listening exams.
 You can also combine it with a dictionary to help you look up the meanings of unknown words.